newaetech/chipwhisperer/doc/sphinx/tutorialprofilingvalue.rst

 Tutorial #B8: Profiling Attacks (key value direct)
 ==================================================

+This tutorial will more directly attack the encryption key.
+A fairly basic attack will be used which requires a fixed plaintext.

-This tutorial is not yet complete
+*TODO: This attack is incomplete*